Sneaker wave: Geographic distribution

-Sneaker waves are mainly referred to in warnings and reports of incidents for the coasts of Central and Northern California (including the San Francisco Bay Area's beaches, especially Ocean Beach, Baker Beach, and those that face the Pacific Ocean) (e.g. from Big Sur to the California–Oregon border), Oregon, and Washington in the Western United States.
+Sneaker waves are mainly referred to in warnings and reports of incidents for the coasts of Central and Northern California (including the San Francisco Bay Area's beaches, especially Ocean Beach, Baker Beach, and those that face the Pacific Ocean, e.g. from Big Sur to the California–Oregon border), Oregon, and Washington in the Western United States.
 Sneaker waves also occur on the coast of British Columbia in Western Canada, especially the province's southern coast, because they commonly occur on the west coast of Vancouver Island (including Tofino, Ucluelet, and Cape Scott Provincial Park).
-Sneaker waves are common on the southern coast of Iceland, and warning signs were erected at Reynisfjara and Kirkjufjara beaches, following three unrelated tourist deaths at those beaches over several years, the third of them in January 2017.
+Sneaker waves are common on the southern coast of Iceland, and warning signs were erected at Reynisfjara and Kirkjufjara beaches, following four unrelated tourist deaths at those beaches over several years, the fourth of them in August 2025.
 In Australia, where they are known as "king waves," sneaker waves occur especially in Western Australia and Tasmania, where they can be a hazard for rock fishermen.

 Along much of the United States West Coast, sneaker waves kill more people than all other weather hazards combined.
 In Oregon, 21 deaths were attributed to sneaker waves from 1990 through March 2021, most of the deaths occurring between October and April, although sneaker waves also occurred at other times of year.

 A sneaker wave incident gained worldwide media attention when two large waves suddenly and unexpectedly struck a crowd watching the Mavericks surfing competition at Mavericks in Princeton-by-the-Sea, California, on February 13, 2010, breaking over a seawall onto a narrow beach and injuring at least 13 people.
 The incident was caught on film.

+In March 2014, a massive wave struck Roi-Namur in Kwajalein Atoll in the Marshall Islands on an otherwise calm, sunny day, penetrating well inland, flooding parts of the island and swamping coastal roads.

+On September 18, 2023, a sneaker wave smashed into a beachside restaurant at Marina Beach near Southbroom, South Africa, injuring seven people.
+One restaurant patron was swept out to sea but rescued by lifeguards.
+The wave was filmed.

+Rio de Janeiro's Barra de Tijuca beach in Brazil experiences sneaker waves, known locally as ressaca waves.
+It also is a steep beach and a December 2023 news film shows the whole beach being cleared by a sneaker wave.

+On 20 January 2024, one or more sneaker or rogue waves struck the United States Army′s Ronald Reagan Ballistic Missile Defense Test Site on Roi-Namur in Kwajalein Atoll in the Marshall Islands, breaking down the doors of a dining hall, knocking several people off their feet, moderately to severely damaging the dining hall, the Outrigger Bar and Grill, the chapel, and the Tradewinds Theater, and leaving parts of the island, including the automotive complex, underwater.
+The flooding of the dining hall was filmed.
+The wave or waves penetrated 300 ft inland and probably were between 29 and 40 ft tall amid a significant wave height of 10 ft to 15 ft.